 Given the achievements of the programme, we now host regular expeditions for the Bronze Award.
 We are always looking for groups of blind or partially sighted young people aged 14 to 17.

-We are also delivering a Silver pilot programme, for those students who have completed their bronze award.
+We also deliver a Silver Award programme, for those students who have completed their Bronze award.
 This is suited to students aged 15 to 18.

 What will it involve?